Pandemic Orders and industry requirements are regularly updated

 - If a passenger is unwell or is travelling to their place of mandatory quarantine or self-isolation and they have no option but to use a commercial passenger vehicle, they:

-- must follow the Chief Health Officer directions about wearing a face covering– if the passenger does not have one, the driver should supply one, for example a face mask
+- must follow the Pandemic Orders about wearing a face mask – if the passenger does not have one, the driver should supply one

 - should avoid direct contact with the driver, including sitting in the passenger side of the back seat to achieve as much physical distance as is reasonably possible